axelvag/IRC_server/README.md

 ## Description

-Welcome to the IRC project at School 42.
-This project involves implementing an IRC (Internet Relay Chat) client and server using the C++ programming language.
+Welcome to the IRC project at School 42. </b>
+A project make in collaboration with @Alessio-scat and @Lucas-Ve This project involves implementing an IRC (Internet Relay Chat) client and server using the C++ programming language.
 The goal is to create a networked instant messaging system that enables communication between multiple users through channels.

 ## Features